Purfleet-on-Thames Heritage & Military Centre

 We tell the rich history of Purfleet-on-Thames from Tudor times to today.

-Did you know it was a tourist venue in Victorian times?
+Did you know it was a tourist destination with Botanical Gardens in Victorian times?

 What is happening at the Purfleet Heritage and Military Centre